When can transformers reason with abstract symbols?: Introduction

+The phenomenon from Figures~\ref{fig:assoc-memory} and \ref{fig:assoc-memory-wildcard} that we seek to understand is: why does the out-of-distribution performance of the transformer architecture improve as the number of training samples increases?
+We analyze the regression and next-token-prediction settings separately.

 \paragraph{(1) MLPs fail to generalize to unseen symbols} A classical criticism of connectionism by \cite{marcus1998rethinking} is that neural networks do not learn relational reasoning when trained.
-We support this criticism in Appendix~\ref{app:mlp-failure} by proving that classical MLP architectures (a.k.a. fully-connected networks) trained by SGD or Adam will not generalize in template tasks on symbols unseen during training.
+We support this criticism in Appendix~\ref{app:mlp-failure} by proving that classical MLP architectures (a.k.a. fully-connected networks) trained by SGD or Adam will not generalize in template tasks on symbols unseen during training, even in the regression setting.
 This failure to reason relationally occurs regardless of the training data size.
-The proof uses a permutation equivariance property of MLP training \cite{ng2004feature,shamir2018distribution,li2020convolutional,abbe2022initial,abbe2022non}.
+The proof uses a permutation equivariance property of MLP training \citep{ng2004feature,shamir2018distribution,li2020convolutional,abbe2022initial,abbe2022non}.

-\paragraph{(2) Transformers generalize to unseen symbols, but require large data diversity} Nevertheless, the criticism of \cite{marcus1998rethinking} is not valid for modern transformer architectures \citep{vaswani2017attention}.
-We analyze the training dynamics of a transformer model and establish that it can learn to reason relationally: \begin{theorem}[Informal Theorem~\ref{thm:transformers-succeed-at-template}] For any real-label template task, a wide-enough transformer architecture trained by gradient flow on sufficiently many samples generalizes on unseen symbols. \end{theorem} Here the key points are: \textit{(a) Universality}.
+\paragraph{(2) Transformers generalize to unseen symbols, but require large data diversity} Nevertheless, we prove that he criticism of \cite{marcus1998rethinking} is not valid for modern transformer architectures \citep{vaswani2017attention}.
+We analyze the training dynamics of a transformer model and establish that it can learn to reason relationally: \begin{theorem}[Informal Theorem~\ref{thm:transformers-succeed-at-template}] For any regression template task, a wide-enough transformer architecture trained by gradient flow on sufficiently many samples generalizes on unseen symbols. \end{theorem} Here the key points are: \textit{(a) Universality}.
 The transformer architecture generalizes on symbols unseen in train data regardless of which and how many templates are used to define the reasoning task. \textit{(b) Large enough number of samples}.
 Our theoretical guarantees require the training dataset size to be large, and even for very basic tasks like the two-template task in Figure~\ref{fig:assoc-memory}, good generalization begins to occur only at a very large number of training samples considering the simplicity of the task.
 This raises the question of how the inductive bias of the transformer can be improved.